ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     redirects, applications, challenge/response protocols, or
     other methods.
 The RO approves the request for the client instance being operated by the end-user.
-Note that the RO and end-user are often the same entity in practice.
+Note that the RO and end-user are often the same entity in practice, and many of GNAP's interaction methods allow the client instance to facilitate the end user interacting with the AS in order to fulfill the role of the RO.

 - (4) The client instance [continues the grant at the AS](#continue-request).